hexchat/documentation/addons.rst

 HexChat ships with a handful of useful plugins that extend the functionality of the client.
 In order to auto-load custom ones you just place them in an :file:`addons` subdir within your `config folder <settings.html#config-files>`_, manually with :command:`/load` and :command:`/unload`, or with :menuselection:`Window --> Plugins and Scripts`.

 With the included scripting interfaces you can also use easier to create but equally powerful scripts in languages such as Python.
 These are loaded/unloaded in the same manner as plugins.

+A list of many existing addons can be found at `https://github.com/hexchat/hexchat-addons <https://github.com/hexchat/hexchat-addons>`_.

 Exec